Ruth Llana Fernández

 Radical Alterities and Nonhuman Textualities: Critical Forms of Life in the Luso-Hispanic Literature

-Ruth Llana Fernández is a Ph.D. candidate in the Spanish and Portuguese Department at UW-Madison.
-She is the author of four poetry books and translator of Mei-mei Berssenbrugge’s and Muriel Rukeyser’s poetry.
-In 2023 her work was distinguished with UW’s Lyman S.V.
-Judson and Ellen Mackechnie Judson Graduate Student Award in the Creative Arts.
-Her dissertation examines the role that nonhuman actors, migratory experiences, as well as crip and queer existence, play in the emergence of lyrical fiction in female and queer authorship from 20th Century Spain, Brazil, and Argentina.
-Her research has been supported by the Chancellor’s Dissertation Fellowship (2021), the Department of Spanish and Portuguese Dissertation Write-Up Award (2019), and the Tinker Nave travel grant (2018).
+Ruth Llana is a Ph.D. candidate concentrating in Latin American and Spanish Contemporary Literature with a minor in the Transdisciplinary Study of Visual Cultures.
+She is the author of four poetry books, Tiembla (2014), Estructuras (2015), Umbral (2017), and La primavera del saguaro (2021).
+She has translated Mei mei Berssenbrugge’s I Love Artists /Me encantan los artistas (2019), and Muriel Rukeyser’s US 1 (2022).
+In collaboration with Jesse Lee Kercheval she has translated For the Seals/Para las focas, by Uruguayan poet Juan Manuel Sánchez (2019).
+In 2023 she was distinguished with UW’s Lyman S.V.
+Judson and Ellen Mackechnie Judson Graduate Student Award in the Creative Arts for her literary trajectory.
+Her dissertation examines the role that nonhuman actors, migratory experiences, as well as crip and queer existence, play in the expression of sensorial textualities within the emergence of lyrical fiction in female and queer authorship from 20th Century Spain, Brazil, and Argentina.
+As the 2023 Biruté Ciplijauskaité Dissertation Fellow, she will complete her dissertation chapter on Spanish poet Chantal Maillard.
+Prior to becoming a fellow, her research has been supported by the Chancellor’s Dissertation Fellowship (2021), the Department of Spanish and Portuguese Dissertation Write-Up Award (2019), and the Tinker Nave travel grant (2018).